jordanate/house-sales-modeling/README.md

 ### Final Model

-The final model, Model 7, includes existing columns from the original dataset as well as new/encoded columns:
+The final model, Model 7, includes existing columns from the original dataset as well as new columns, encoded columns, and polynomial features:

 **Existing columns**:
 * 'bedrooms'